Guests are met upon arrival in Urumqi and are transferred to the Wanda Vista hotel. This evening we will enjoy a Welcome Dinner.

 Today we explore this historic and multi-ethnic region which is home to an incredible 37 different nationalities.
 Located on the eastern edge of Qinghai Province, Xining’s history can be traced back 2,100 years to anquity.
 Here we will experience some of the distinctive traditions and customs of this region.

-An early morning start at Golmud today as we board the high-altitude train (where we have reserved seats) that will take us on an extraordinary and unforgettable 14-hour daylight journey along the 1,142km ‘Roof of the World’ line to Lhasa, cresting the 16,640ft (5,072m) Tangula Pass.
+At Golmud we board the high-altitude train (where we have reserved seats) that will take us on an extraordinary and unforgettable 14-hour journey along the 1,142km ‘Roof of the World’ line to Lhasa, cresting the 16,640ft (5,072m) Tangula Pass.
 This is the world’s highest railway pass, reaching an unbelievable 3 miles (5km) above sea level.
 Due to the high altitude, supplementary oxygen is pumped in through the ventilation system.
 Personal oxygen masks are available if required.

 On our second full day here, we visit the 13th century Jokhang Temple, Tibet’s holiest shrine and the spiritual home for almost all Tibetans.
 Next we explore the adjacent Barkhor market, the oldest market in the capital and a well-trodden route for the many pilgrims who make their way to the temple.
 A local lunch is accompanied by traditional folk music.

-This afternoon we visit the 17th century Potala Palace, former seat of the Tibetan Government and the Dalai Lama’s winter residence before he fled to India in 1959.
+A real highlight of our stay in Lhasa will be the visit to the 17th century Potala Palace, former seat of the Tibetan Government and the Dalai Lama’s winter residence before he fled to India in 1959.
 It contains thousands of rooms, dominates the city skyline.
 Perched upon Marpo Ri hill, 130 meters above the Lhasa valley, the Potala Palace rises a further 170 metres, is the greatest monumental structure in Tibet and one of the architectural wonders of the world.

 Tonight we will enjoy a farewell dinner.